kofigumbs/coding/content/real-world-tips/function-types.md

 In Excel, you cannot treat data and functions as the same type of thing.
 Elm does not make that distinction, so functions have types.

-Generally, we prefer to write out the types of our functions because it's another way to describe meaning and intent.
+Generally, we write out the types of our functions to describe meaning and intent.
 All type annotations are optional in Elm, but if you make a mistake, the error messages are much nicer if you've used them.